Archiv für den Monat Februar 2012

 Journalist Marzieh Rassouli (see 0550 GMT)0738 GMT: Unity Watch.
 Hassan Ghafourifard has declared that, despite the proliferation of factions for the Parliamentary elections, the effort for a “grand coalition” of principlists has not been “dissolved”.
 It is only suspended, he said, awaiting the decisions of Ayatollahs Mahdavi Kani and Mesbah Yazdi, the leaders of the rival Unity Front and Islamic Constancy Front.

 In contrast, Gholam Hossein Elham, the former spokesman for the Government, said the pro-Ahmadinejad Resistance Front could never join the Unity Front: “We will not let go of Ahmadinejad.
 We believe in his discourse.”
-Lies den Rest dieses Artikels
+Lies den Rest dieses Beitrags

 On the surface, the story is a tribute to the fortitude of the human spirit — or at least the fortitude of making money, no matter how difficult the situation — and the global power of Kentucky Fried Chicken.

 Amidst the economic doom and gloom of international sanctions, which has affected supplies of rice, grains, and palm oil to Iran, businessman Amir Hossein Alizadeh said KFC and its iconic founder, Colonel Sanders, would soon be appearing in the country.
 The first franchise had opened in Karajnear Tehran, according to Fars, and others would open in the capital and other major cities.
-Lies den Rest dieses Artikels
+Lies den Rest dieses Beitrags

 February 25th, 2012 – According to reports by Norooz, incarcerated reformist Mostafa Tajzadeh’s daughter Arefeh Tazjadeh and his son-in-law Ali Tabatabai, received a notice to appear at Evin’s Shahid Moghaddas court in the next 20 days.
 Although they both currently reside abroad, the summon also stated that they have been banned from traveling and leaving the country.
-Lies den Rest dieses Artikels
+Lies den Rest dieses Beitrags

 A man sweeps up discarded flyers for the Parliamentary campaign